Research Integrity: Safety & Responsible Conduct of Research

 - IRB Deadlines

 The IRB convenes the full board the last Tuesday of each month at 3 p.m.
 Full board proposals submitted three weeks prior to the scheduled meeting are assigned to an IRB primary reviewer.
 The researcher and the primary reviewer will work together to prepare the proposal for the meeting agenda.
-Research proposals submitted after the three-week deadline will be reviewed the following month.

 - Expedited or Exempt Reviews